RiiConnect24/Wii-Guide/_pages/en_US/bricks.md

 #### Solutions
 To fix a mail brick, enter Maintenance mode by holding `+` and `-` on the Health and Safety screen. (do not press `A`!) <br>
 Enter the Homebrew Channel, and use [cdbackup](https://oscwii.org/library/app/cdbackup) to delete your message board data.

-## System Menu brick

-#### Cause
-This brick is a more fatal version of a [Semibrick](#semibrick).
-If your SYSCONF gets corrupt or damaged, the Wii will regenerate it and start the setup phase.

-However, the setup pages are in a similar location to the Wii settings pages.
-If you have an incorrect region System menu or theme, the Wii cannot find them.

-#### Solution

-If you still have [Priiloader](priiloader), use it to enter the Homebrew Channel and re-install the original theme file/original System menu.

-In case you do not have Priiloader, you can try [BlueBomb](bluebomb).

 ## Wi-Fi brick